aquaismissing/INCS2bot/README.md

 ### Any changes?

-Most of the bot functionality stays the same.
-However, here are some noteworthy changes:
+Here are some noteworthy changes:
 - Bot now uses inline keyboards instead of reply ones
 - Most of the bot messages stay in one, reducing the clutter in messages
 - More user-friendly approach for inline queries with the help of tags
 - Personal settings (only language settings available for now)
+- Translated on **8** different languages, thanks to our beloved community

-Anyway, we have some plans on adding more functionality and QoL features.
+We also have plans on adding more functionality and QoL features.

 ### Internal changes?